rdkcentral/Lightning/docs/RuntimeConfig/index.md

 By setting  `precision: 2`, the 1920 x-position will be mapped to a 3840-output pixel coordinate, effectively upscaling the content for 4K resolution.
 Please note that upscaling may result in reduced performance due to the higher GPU memory usage.

-Keep in mind thatWebGL rasterizes at pixel boundaries.
+Keep in mind that WebGL rasterizes at pixel boundaries.
 This means that when it uses a line width of 2 in 1080p quality, it may render at either 2px or 3px in 720p (depending on the rendered pixel offset).
 If you encounter such problems, you'll need to set the sizing at a multiple of 3 to ensure proper rendering.

 # Handling high pixel density (high DPI)